RMerl/asuswrt-merlin/README-merlin.txt

-* Disk Spindown when idle *
+** Disk Spindown when idle **
 Jeff Gibbons's sd-idle-2.6 has been added to the firmware, allowing you to configure a timeout value (in seconds) on the Tools -> Other Settings page.
 Plugged hard drives will stop spinning after being inactive for that specified period of time.
 Note that services like Download Master might be generating background disk activity, preventing it from idling.

-* OpenVPN (client and server) *
+** OpenVPN (client and server) **
-OpenVPN is an SSL-based VPN technology that is provided as a secure alternative to the PPTP VPN already included by Asus.
+OpenVPN is an SSL-based VPN technology that is provided as a secure alternative to the PPTP VPN.
 OpenVPN is far more secure and more flexible, however it is not as easy to configure, and requires the installation of a client software on your computer client.
 The client can be obtained through this download page:

 http://openvpn.net/index.php/open-source/downloads.html

 Explaining the details of OpenVPN are beyond the scope of this documentation, and I am in no way an expert on OpenVPN.
 Fortunately, there is a lot of available documentation and Howto guides out there.
 I tried to stick to the same option descriptions as used by Tomato, so about any guide written for Tomato can easily be used to guide you on Asuswrt-Merlin.
 For pointers, check the Wiki on the Asuswrt-Merlin Github repository.

 You can provide your own custom client config files for the two server instances.
 Store them in the /jffs/configs/openvpn/ccd1/ (and ccd2/) directory based on which server instance they belong to, with the filenames matching the client common names.
 See the OpenVPN documentation for more details on the ccd directory.

-* Customized config files *
+** Customized config files **
+The services executed by the router such as minidlna or dnsmasq relies on dynamically-generated config files.
+There are various methods through which you can interact with these config scripts to customize them.

+The first method is through custom configs.
 You can append content to various configuration files that are created by the firmware, or even completely replace them with custom config files you have created.
 Those config override files must be stored in /jffs/configs/.
 To have a config file appended to the one created by the firmware, simply add ".add" at the end of the file listed below.
 For example, /jffs/configs/dnsmasq.conf.add will be added at the end of the dnsmasq configuration file that is created by the firmware, while /jffs/configs/dnsmasq.conf would completely replace it.

 Note that replacing a config file with your own implies that you properly fill in all the fields usually dynamically created by the firmware.
-Since some of these entries require dynamic parameters, you might want to dynamically generate the config file through an init-start script which could retrieve parameters from nvram, and insert them in your custom config.
+Since some of these entries require dynamic parameters, you might be better using the postconf scripts added in 374.36 (see the postconf scripts section below).

 The list of available config overrides:

-- dnsmasq.conf
-- vsftpd.conf
-- pptpd.conf
-- dhcp6s.conf
+ * dhcp6s.conf
-- hosts (for /etc/hosts)
-- smb.conf
-- minidlna.conf
-- profile (shell profile, only profile.add suypported)
-- upnp (for miniupnpd)
-- radvd.conf
+ * dnsmasq.conf
+ * exports (only exports.add supported)
-- fstab (only fstab supported, remember to create mount point through init-start first if it doesn't exist!)
+ * fstab (only fstab supported, remember to create mount point through init-start first if it doesn't exist!)
-- group, gshadow, passwd, shadow (only .add versions supported)
+ * group, gshadow, passwd, shadow (only .add versions supported)
-- exports (only exports.add supported)
+ * hosts (for /etc/hosts)
+ * minidlna.conf
+ * pptpd.conf
+ * profile (shell profile, only profile.add suypported)
+ * radvd.conf
+ * smb.conf
+ * vsftpd.conf
+ * upnp (for miniupnpd)

 Also, you can put OpenVPN ccd files in the following directories: